 - Better image quality: Scores markedly higher (6 points) in the DXO overall assessment.

-- Better video: Provides higher movie framerates (4K/60p vs 4K/30p).
+- Better video: Provides higher movie framerates (4K/60p versus 4K/30p).

-- More detailed viewfinder: Has a higher resolution electronic viewfinder (3680k vs 2765k dots).
+- More detailed viewfinder: Has higher resolution electronic viewfinder (3680k vs 2765k dots).

 - Larger screen: Has a bigger rear LCD (3.2" vs 3.0") for image review and settings control.